MarkusPiotrowski/wifisocket/Tutorial.md

     >>> ws.absence_mode_query(xmas_illlum)
     Absence(active=True, from_='04.02.2022 22:00', to_='07.02.2022 19:00')

-Note that we use the dd.mm.yyyy format for the date.
+Note that we use the dd.mm.yyyy format (day first, then month!) for the date.
 All set, enjoy your holidays!

 Due to bad weather, you decided to come back early.
-You wonder shortly about your Christmas illumination switching on and off before realizing that you should stop the absence mode and put everything back to 'normal':
+You wonder shortly about your Christmas illumination switching on and off every 30 minutes before realizing that you should stop the absence mode and put everything back to 'normal':

     >>> ws.delete_absence_mode(xmas_illum)
     True